 Based on the above reclassification criteria, if a student is deemed to qualify for reclassification, a letter will be drafted by the administration.
 The letter will include all data pertinent to the reclassification.
-Once the administration has signed the letter and the parents of the student, the reclassification will take place.
-The language acquisition status of the student will be updated in the student information, on the EL Master Tracking Spreadsheet, and ultimately in the state reporting system (CALPADS).
+Once the administration and the parent/guardian of the student have signed the form, the reclassification will take place.
+The language acquisition status of the student will be updated in the student information system, Ellevation, on the EL Master Tracking Spreadsheet, and ultimately in the state reporting system (CALPADS).
 Additionally, all teachers associated with the student will be informed of the reclassification.